graphopedia-xyz/graphopedia/heatmap/index.md

 The rows and columns in a heat map represent either numbers or categories.
 The advantage of using heatmaps is that encoding quantitative data with color requires a very small area which allows for displaying a lot of data within a small space. [^munzer]
 As with all information graphics that use color to represent data, the choice of the color scheme is important in a heatmap.
 The designer can choose between greyscale and color.
-In general, the human eye can differentiate chromatic colors easier than shades of gray; however, there is no obvious ordering of colors that is universally perceived the same way. [^ware] For example, showing red is perceived hotter than orange, but purple may or may not be perceived as hotter than red.
+In general, the human eye can differentiate chromatic colors easier than shades of gray.
+Still, even with chromatic color schemes, an obvious ordering of colors perceived the same way universally does not exist. [^ware] For example, in the context of temperatures red is perceived as being hotter than orange, but purple may or may not be perceived as hotter than red.

- Another issue with colors is their influence on each other - adjacent cells of different can create the perception of a gradient even when it is not there.
+ Another issue with colors is their influence on each other - adjacent cells of different colors can produce the perception of a gradient even when it is not there.

- Despite its name, *heatmap* normally does not refer to a type of map but a table with color-coded values.
+ Despite its name, a heatmap normally does not refer to a type of map but a table with color-coded values.
 Maps that use color coding with a rainbow pattern are also sometimes called heatmaps.
 But they are not to be confused with [choropleth maps](/choropleth-map) that use a single color per geographic region to represent data.

 ## Variations
-Heatmap variations have to do with the orientation and layout of the map as well as adding another type fo chart - the [dedrogram](/dendrogram).
-A special case of heatmap usage when no relevant data exists for large parts of the matrix as in the tennis example below, produces a chart that does not show the entire matrix.
+Heatmap variations have to do with the orientation and layout of the map.
+The addition of a [dedrogram](/dendrogram) produces a heatmap that also shows the hierarchy of the values.

 ### Circular heat map
 *Circular heat map* displays the axes along the radius of the circles and its perimeter.
 This layout is normally used for cyclical events such as climate visualizations.